wultra/powerauth-server/docs/WebServices-Methods.md

 ## Used enums

-This chapter lists all enums used by PowerAuth Server SOAP service.
+This chapter lists all enums used by PowerAuth Server services.

 - `ActivationStatus` - Represents the status of activation, one of the following values:
     - CREATED